 It turns out to be the most beautiful Wisconsin spring evening and it was just great to have people wander out of their houses, with their kids, Shaq and Charles were great, they showed up, Kenny was in Chicago because of the Draft Combine.
 It was tremendous.
 Then to have my old neighbors there who I hadn’t seen in eons just made it really, really special.

 Then after Game 2, the mayor proclaims it to be Ernie Johnson Day on your show.

 And I had no idea that was coming.
 Shaq was answering questions and says, “We gotta take a timeout.
 I got somebody that wants to see you.”
 And I say, “What’s going on here?”
-Then [the mayor] comes up and he’s got the proclamation.
+Then

 It was just a very rich few days to be back home and have something like that happen.
 And it was great for my mom.
 She’s 90 and lives outside Atlanta and watches the show like crazy.
 When I saw my old neighbors at the block party I called my mom and I said, “You gotta talk to the Riccis, they’re here.
 We’re having a block party.”
 And it made her night.
 And so the ripple effect was really cool.